gwijthoff/globalSF/index.md

 Acknowledgments
 ================

-Thanks to Lisa Yaszek, Nicholas Knouf, Eric Hayot and Matt Tierney, whose syllabi and pedagogy influenced the design and content of this course.
+Thanks to Lisa Yaszek, Nicholas Knouf, Michele Speitz, Eric Hayot and Matt Tierney, whose syllabi and pedagogy influenced the design and content of this course.

 <!-- use `_md_to_pdf_header` then & pandoc -o globalSF_syllabus.pdf --template globalsfsyl.latex index.md -->